 What’s the Rexulti dosage for treating anxiety?

-Rexulti is not approved to treat anxiety.
-But the drug may be prescribed off-label to treat this condition.
-Off-label drug use means using a drug for a purpose other than what it’s been approved for.
+Rexulti is not approved to treat anxiety, so the manufacturer does not provide a recommended dosage of the drug for this condition.
+But a doctor may prescribe the drug off-label to treat this condition.
+Off-label drug use means using a drug for a purpose other than what it has been approved for.

 If you have questions about anxiety treatment or Rexulti’s off-label use for anxiety, talk with your doctor.